-Due to the limitations imposed on in-person events, we introduced meeting support services in response to the growing trend for online meetings.
-Our virtual meeting support supplements the professional chairperson service by ensuring that co-op meetings meet all the legal requirements of members' meetings concerning voting and election of directors by secret ballot.
+Due to the limitations to me person events, we introduced meeting support services in response to the growing trend for online meetings.
+Our virtual meeting support support supports the professional chairperson support vice by ensuring that co-op meetings meet all the legal requirements of member meeting concerning voting and election of dispersions.